TrailsofGold/whitepaper/docs/tech_architecture/overview.md

 The game works with an hybrid on-chain / off-chain architecture.

-Player assets (pirates, ships, items, PGLD) are stored on-chain, as well as rewards (treasures and ship wrecks) in order to make sure the player stays in control all the time.
+Player assets (pirates, ships, items, PGLD, RBT) are stored on-chain in order to make sure the player stays in control all the time.

-Game logic, however is run off-chain like hunts and crew management, geolocation checking, ...
+Game logic, however is run off-chain like hunts and crew management, geolocation checking, rewards calculation...

 ```plantuml
 skinparam monochrome true